yamunarani27/CRUD_API/README.md

 ## Installation & Running

-Make sure you have [uv](https://github.com/astral-sh/uv) installed, then run this single command to start the server:
+Make sure you have [uv](https://github.com/astral-sh/uv) installed, then run this command uv sync followed by  uv run fastapi dev to start the server

-uv run fastapi dev

 ## API Endpoints Reference